 3. Don’t get into wars with your competitors

-I often hear about sellers who invest time and money into trying to hurt their competitors – buying off them and leaving negative feedback etc.
+I often hear about sellers who invest time and money into trying to hurt their competitors – buying from them and leaving negative feedbacks etc.

 I have never heard of a success story that was built on the ruins of their competitor.
 If you have such a story – please do share in the comments section below.